mmartini42/OpenDeployer/README.md

 <p align="center">
-This repository will contain open source code that will allow users to configure the base of their servers
+This repository will contain open source code that will allow users to configure the base of their servers BasicMinecraftDeployer.sh is a bash program that will install the dependencies needed to start your minecraft server
 </p>

 - ✍🏻 Created by Mathis Martini.